cloud-gov/cg-site/content/docs/apps/experimental/experimental-services.md

 Then bind it to a route:

-`cf bind-route-service apps.cloud.gov authy --hostname hello`
+`cf bind-route-service app.cloud.gov authy --hostname hello`

 After that, your apps will require cloud.gov authentication before proceeding.
 {{% /govcloud %}}